 Pain associated with plantar fasciitis can last for months without treatment, so if you’ve been in foot pain for some time, don’t hesitate to schedule an appointment with an orthopedic podiatry specialist.
 An orthopedist who treats conditions of the foot such as plantar fasciitis every day will have a number of solutions to help you find relief from your pain in the short term and long term, and can even help recommend you a pair of shoes that will give you the arch support you need to prevent plantar fasciitis from flaring up again.

 Plantar fasciitis is common, but it is also highly treatable and preventable.
-If you’re at a high risk for plantar fasciitis, consider incorporating foot stretches and proper arch support into your daily routine.
+Consider incorporating foot stretches and proper arch support into your daily routine if you're at a high risk for plantar fasciitis.
 If you need guidance, the podiatry team at OAA is happy to help!

 If you’re struggling with chronic foot pain, don’t wait until your symptoms get worse.
 Reach out to the specialists at OAA for an exam and accurate diagnosis from a board-certified professional.
 If you’re ready to start living pain-free, schedule an appointment with us today.